-American Fur Company (1808-1842) – Founded by John Jacob Astor in 1808, the American Fur Company would become one of the largest businesses in the country at the start of the 19th century.
-Astor began this ambitious venture to compete with the two great fur-trading companies in Canada – the Hudson’s Bay Company and the North West Company.
+The American Fur Company was founded by John Jacob Astor in 1808 and would become one of the largest businesses in the country at the start of the 19th century.
+Astor began this ambitious venture to compete with Canada’s two great fur-trading companies – the Hudson’s Bay Company and the North West Company.